 China is pushing hard for swappable batteries for electric cars (EVs) as a supplement to conventional vehicle charging, with the government backing multiple companies working on the technology.

-The world’s largest battery manufacturer, CATL (Contemporary Amperex Technology Company Ltd) of Ningde, was creating switching services not just for China, but also for global markets.
+The world’s largest battery manufacturer, CATL (Contemporary Ampere Technology Company Ltd) of Hinged, was creating switching services not just for China, but also for global markets.

 BYD, a Chinese electric vehicle (EV) manufacturer, has inked a strategic collaboration deal with Shell, under which the two companies would collaborate on projects in both China and Europe.